 Save your best looking biscuit, as your top one, put aside.

 Place a biscuit layer upside down onto a serving plate-I use a plastic container that I have, as it is the only thing I have that is large enough.
-Use what you have.
+Use what you have, chopping boards are quite good.

-(Here you can, it is optional, sprinkle on a little Croatian Rum all over the biscuit, it adds a lovely flavour.)
+(Here you can, and it is optional, sprinkle on some Croatian Rum on layers 2 and 4, it adds a lovely flavour)

 After 15 minutes place a chopping board on top of the cake to press the layers together.
 If your chopping board is too light add some weight on top of it.
 Spread the weight out evenly.
 If you weigh it down too much , the custard will come out.
 Leave it weighed down for 30 minutes to an hour, check it every now and then, as sometimes the biscuits slide a little.